christopear/dnd-campaign/README.md

 Communities are in very early stages, however the basic structure has been developed.
 It is envisaged that groups of people will reside in a community, allowing people to migrate between communities.

+## Unit testing

+### People

+Unit testing has been set up for testing people.
+This will need to be exponentially added on to keep up with movement of objects.

 ## Future steps

 Plans have been undertaken to figure out how to model families (e.g. with a seperate object or all internal to the person).
 Thought has also gone into power dynamics and economics.